Student Life and Living

 Phone: 330-972-2348

 With Student Recreation and Wellness Services, there is so much to explore!
-Their mission is to serve and engage all students to learn, develop and succeed through innovative recreation and wellness opportunities that encourage healthy and balanced lifestyles.
+The mission of SRWS is to serve and engage all students to learn, develop and succeed through innovative recreation and wellness opportunities that encourage healthy and balanced lifestyles.
 The department includes the following program areas:

 SRWS are comprised of the following facilities: